rufuspollock/js-tips-and-tricks/index.markdown

       // do something
     }

-## Simile Inheritance in Javascript
+## Simple Inheritance in Javascript

 ### John Resig's original